CSX in Alabama

-- Handled nearly 1.5 million carloads of freight during 2012
+- Handled more than 1.5 million carloads of freight on the state’s rail network

-- Throughout 2012, CSX reported nearly $111.7 million in compensation for employees**
+- Throughout 2013, CSX reported more than $110 million in compensation for employees**

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Alabama include containerized consumer goods, coal, aggregates, passenger vehicles and packaging paper.
+Major commodities produced or consumed within the state include containerized consumer goods, coal, aggregates, passenger vehicles and packaging paper.